Müller Quartet

 Exceptionally Rare Autograph Musical Quotation

 A beautifully penned, substantial 18-bar musical quote from Beethoven's String Quartet in F Major, Op.
-59, No. 1, with hand-drawn staves.
+59, No. 1, with hand-drawn staves and signed by all four members.

 The Müller brothers were a family of celebrated quartet players famous for the perfection of their ensemble playing.
+The quartet they formed was known as the Gebrüder Müller and they are considered to have brought the art of string quartet playing to a degree of perfection previously unknown.
 They were the sons as well as pupils of the principal musician to the Duke of Brunswick.
 Carl Friedrich (1797-1873) was first violin in the quartet and was also concertmaster to the Duke.
-Theodor Heinrich (1799-1855) was the viola player.
-August Theodor (1802-75) played the cello, and Franz Ferdinand Georg (1808-55) was the second violin.
+Franz Ferdinand Georg (1808-55) was the second violinist, Theodor Heinrich (1799-1855) was the violist and August Theodor (1802-75) was the cellist.

 This is the only musical quote we have ever seen by the Müller Brothers.